 Fundamentals of ambulatory coding rules, conventions, and guidelines.
 The student must achieve a grade of 70% or better to complete the course.
-Prerequisites: HITT 1305, HITT 1341, and SCIT 1307.
+Prerequisites: HITT 1305, HITT 1341, MDCA 1302, and BIOL 2404.
 A student must be college ready in reading according to TSI college-ready standards.
-Co-requisites: SCIT 1308 and MDCA 1302.